Fumo-Unlockers/Xbox-Achievement-Unlocker/README.md

 6. Can unlock achievements on non-event-based games.
 7. Able to detect which games are event-based.
 8. Can spoof time in unowned games using a supplied Title ID.
+9. Experimental stat editor for certain games using title managed stats

 ## To-Do List
 1. Understand event-based achievements and how they are unlocked.